Benefits of using SWOT Analysis Tool in ISO 9001

 Also it can assist top management and ‘facilitators’ (internal or external to the organization) to focus on the most significant business and quality management system risks, opportunities and strategic objectives.

-At ICON, we believe it is an appropriate and versatile quality management tool/technique for quality practitioners to use as a starting point for tackling the new ISO 9001:2015 requirements.
+At DANIELS Quality & Safety, we believe it is an appropriate and versatile quality management tool/technique for quality practitioners to use as a starting point for tackling the new ISO 9001:2015 requirements.

 Understanding the business environment (4.1) and the needs of interested parties (4.2) should certainly be part of an organization’s strengths.
 Using their organizational knowledge (7.1.6) to analyse these strengths should hopefully assist the organization to identify business improvement opportunities (10.1).